NorskHelsenett/SFM.tools/README.md

 # SFM.tools
-Tools and guides for implementing Sentral Forskivningsfmodul
+Tools, guides and examples for implementing Sentral Forskivningsfmodul